Fred W. Stockham: Medal of Honor Citation

 During an intense enemy bombardment with high explosive and gas shells which wounded or killed many members of the company, G/Sgt.
 Stockham, upon noticing that the gas mask of a wounded comrade was shot away, without hesitation, removed his own gas mask and insisted upon giving it to the wounded man, well knowing that the effects of the gas would be fatal to himself.
 He continued with undaunted courage and valor to direct and assist in the evacuation of the wounded, until he himself collapsed from the effects of gas, dying as a result thereof a few days later.
 His courageous conduct undoubtedly saved the lives of many of his wounded comrades and his conspicuous gallantry and spirit of self-sacrifice were a source of great inspiration to all who served with him.

-Note – Gunnery Sergeant Stockham's Medal of Honor was awarded by the Secretary of the Army and, thus, it would have been of the Army design rather than the naval design.
+Note – Gunnery Sergeant Stockham's Medal of Honor was awarded by the Secretary of the War and, thus, it would have been of the Army design rather than the naval design.